maxammann/blog/content/posts/2021-04-30-tlspuffin-formal-model/index.md

 Using this equation system we see that
 {{< katex >}}$\{\text{exp}(\text{exp}(G, x), y)\,\text{mod}\,p\} \vdash_{E_{DH}} \text{exp}(\text{exp}(G, y), x)\,\text{mod}\,p${{< /katex >}}
 should be true.
-An in fact Cortier et al. provide a simple inference system which allows us to reuse the definition of deduction trees [^1]:
+And in fact Cortier et al. provide a simple inference system which allows us to reuse the definition of deduction trees [^1]:

 {{< katex >}}
 \begin{align*}